mdciao.contacts.ContactGroup

 frequency_per_contact(ctc_cutoff_Ang, switch_off_Ang=None)

-Frequency per contact over all trajs :param ctc_cutoff_Ang: The cutoff to use :type ctc_cutoff_Ang: float :param switch_off_Ang: TODO :type switch_off_Ang: float, default is None
+Frequency per contact over all trajs :Parameters: * ctc_cutoff_Ang (float) – The cutoff to use

 freqs